 - “There is now more focus on intangibles, not just financials”.

 The rest of this Resources section contains a wealth of useful information on Performance Management in general and the Balanced Scorecard in particular.
 In addition to answers to other Balanced Scorecard FAQs, the Resources section contains longer papers on a variety of topics, case studies and various short presentations, all of which can be downloaded without charge.
 We also have recommendations for books and articles on the subject and links to other useful websites.
-For information on our professional services including consultancy and training programmes, visit the Solutions section of the website or contact us.
+For information on our professional services including consultancy and training programmes, visit the Services section of the website or contact us.